Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-44.md

 ### Success End Condition

-A report is available.
+A report of  number of people who speak Hindi is available.

-### Failed End Condition

-No report is produced.

 ### Primary Actor

-HR Advisor.
+Group 7.

 ### Trigger